-The Institute for Social Medicine, Epidemiology and Health Economics of the Charité - Universitätsmedizin Berlin and the International Physicians for the Prevention of Nuclear War Germany (IPPNW) are hosts of the 6th Global Health Summer School (August 28th - September 3rd) in Berlin.
+The Institute for Social Medicine, Epidemiology and Health Economics of the Charité - Universitätsmedizin Berlin and IPPNW Germany are hosts of the 7th Global Health Summer in Berlin.

-Participants will gain a thorough understanding of issues related to trauma and refugee health and its determinants through interactive lectures, workshops, excursions as well as skills training.
+Participants will gain a thorough understanding of issues related to climate change and health through interactive lectures, workshops, a simulation game as well as skills training.

-What participants got out of participating in the Global Health Summer
+What participants got out of taking part in the Global Health Summer 2016

 Everlyne Achieng, medical student, Kenya: I am very grateful that I was enabled to attend this year’s Global Health Summer School.
 I must say it was an eye-opening experience for me, an opportunity to learn, interact and network.
 On behalf of the Summer School participants, I would like to sincerely thank IPPNW Germany and the Organizing Committee of the 2016 Summer School for a job well done.
 Congratulations!
 More

 Jihad Suliman, media student, Syria/Germany: Enriching, informative and unique, this is how the Global Health Summer Schools’s experience was to me.
 The summer school gave me the opportunity to interact with open-minded and highly motivated young people who came from different cultures and backgrounds, young people who sat together and exchanged their experiences and discussed the topic from different aspects.
 Moreover, the lecturers were diverse in regard to their specializations and previous experiences, thus, more colorful brush strokes were added to the topic’s whole picture, as a result, my horizon was even more widened.
 More